prensisahu/C-Tutorial/README.md

-This Project Is Learn To C Sharp.
+In this project we will learn C Sharp.